fbpx

 Differences between othorexia and healthy eating

-What counts as a “pure” food will differ from one person to the next.
+What counts as a “pure” or “clean” food will differ from one person to the next.
 Additionally, following a healthy, balanced diet doesn’t necessarily indicate orthorexia either.
 For example, going gluten free or vegan may be a sign of restriction in one person, but a legitimate choice for ethical or medical reasons for someone else.
-Instead, it is the degree to which these food rules impact your life, and the impact on your mental health that are more relevant.
+Instead, it is the degree to which these food rules impact someones life, and the impact on your mental health that are more relevant.

 Orthorexia may cause the range of acceptable foods to become increasingly limited over time.
 These feelings and fears around food are often less about the food, and more about coping mechanisms and a means to find control.
 So even if food choices start off appearing to be healthy, food choices can become so restrictive that it ends up being detrimental to health.

-The 5 warning signs of Orthorexia
+The 5 warning signs of Orthorexia:

-Food Obsession
+1. Food Obsession

 Orthorexia has a level of Food Obsession?.
 This can take over life.
 Maybe the person is tracking, counting, weighing and measuring everything.
 They may be unable to eat out or eat anything without scrutinising the label.
 This isn’t just an interest in nutrition but an obsession.
 It can take hours of planning and preparation for someone suffering from Orthorexia.
+This level of food obsession can interfere with relationships, work and socialising.

-Extreme food rules and dietary rules.
+2. Extreme food rules and dietary rules.

 If you suffer from Orthorexia you may have rules about what foods can and cannot be eaten.
 This may mean that foods with certain levels of salt, fat or sugar may not be acceptable.
 Additives or artificial flavours in foods may lead to anxiety.
 Often foods that are ultra processed (cereal bars, cakes, biscuits) may be excluded from the diet.
-Instead there can be a focus on natural foods all made from scratch.
+Orthorexia can lead to strict black and white categories around foods.
+Good foods are commonly pure, viewed as unprocessed, made from scratch, organic, with as few ingredients as possible.
+Bad foods are classed as those with additives, artificial colourings, foods that are higher in fat, salt and sugar and are more processed.

-Anxiety, mood swings and emotional distress
+3. Anxiety, mood swings and emotional distress

-Affects social eating
+5. Affects social eating

 As you can imagine having these foods rules can lead to a large affect on social eating.
 People suffering from Orthorexia may find it super hard to eat out, to have meals cooked for them or to choose a snack from a coffee shop for example.
+Whilst you may want to relax these rules you find you just can’t.

 Both mental health and physical health can be affected by orthorexia nervosa.
 It can lead to intense fear or stress around foods and situations that feel out of a person’s control.
-It can impact relationship and lead to a poor quality of life.
+It can impact relationship and lead to a poor quality of life, isolation and anxiety.
+This is why it is so important to seek out help as all of this can be reversed with treatment.

-Orthorexia vs anorexia
+Orthorexia vs anorexia?

 Orthorexia and anorexia can be linked, with one condition potentially leading to the other.
-Here there are some differences.
+However there are some key differences.
 Where orthorexia involves a focus on only eating foods that fit that are “clean” or “healthy”, anorexia can involve restriction of a greater range of foods.
 Although restriction of calories can be seen in orthorexia, at least initially the focus tends to be on the perceived quality of food rather than quantity.
 In anorexia nervosa the focus can be specifically on calories and/or exercise.

 • Cutting out foods or food groups